-Category Total compensation Fixed compensation Perform ance-based comp ensation No. of eligible individuals (millions of yen) Basic compensation Bonuses Restricted stock-based compensation Total Other (persons) Members of the Board 738 264 205 265 471 2 12 (Of which Outside Member of the Board) 43 43 - - - 4 Audit & Supervisory Board Member 181 111 51 16 68 1 6 (Of which Outside Audit & Supervisory Board Member) 70 53 17 - 17 0 4
+Compens ation by type (millio ons of yen) Category Total compensation Fixed compensation Perform ance-based comp ensation No. of eligible individuals (millions of yen) Basic compensation Bonuses Restricted stock-based compensation Total Other (persons) Members of the Board 738 264 205 265 471 2 12 (Of which Outside Member of the Board) 43 43 4 Audit & Supervisory Board Member 181 111 51 16 68 1 6 (Of which Outside Audit & Supervisory Board Member) 70 53 17 17 0 4

 (Note) 1.
 The above includes three Members of the Board, including one Outside Members of the Board, and one Audit & Supervisory Board Member, including one Outside Audit & Supervisory Board Member, who retired at the conclusion of the 56th Ordinary General Meeting of Shareholders held on June 18, 2021.

-2. For restricted stock-based compensations, the total amount of monetary compensation receivables that would be contributed in kind in exchange for the shares with transfer restrictions has been converted equally in accordance with the term of service from the day of the allotment of shares with transfer restrictions.
+^{2.} For restricted stock-based compensations, the total amount of monetary compensation receivables that would be contributed in kind in exchange for the shares with transfer restrictions has been converted equally in accordance with the term of service from the day of the allotment of shares with transfer restrictions to the day of the lifting of transfer restrictions.
 The amount posted as expenses in FY March 2022 is shown.
-Because the amounts of the "restricted stock-based compensations," is equalized in accordance with respective terms of service, each ratio of the constituent elements of the above compensations differ from the ratio of constituent elements of Director compensations, etc., shown on Compensation Ratio for Director Compensation.
+Because the amounts of the "restricted stock-based compensations" is equalized in accordance with respective terms of service, each ratio of the constituent elements of the above compensations differ from the ratio of constituent elements of Director compensations, etc., shown on Compensation Ratio for Director Compensation.

-3. "Other" refers to contributions to the defined contribution pension plan and insurance premiums for casualty insurance bay based on each Audit & Supervisory Board Member's career,
+^{3. &}quot;Other" refers to contributions to the defined contribution pension plan and insurance premiums for casualty insurance